ryanburda/buf_marker.nvim/README.md

 2. Press `<leader>mi` to mark the current buffer with character `i`
 3. Navigate to another file
 4. Press `<leader>'i` to go back to `init.lua` where you left it
+5. Close and reopen Neovim to find your marks are still there

 ## Installation